mmastora/yaas-selfservice-consumption-storefront/Readme.md

 [Download from the Node site](http://nodejs.org/)

-Alternatively for MacOS only, it can be done using the below command
+Alternatively for MacOS only, follow the steps below:-

+1. If you do not have homebrew installed, please do so from [Homebrew website](http://brew.sh/) Or else skip this step and go to step 2.

+2. Install node and npm via homebrew using the command below

 	$ brew install node

 The remaining sections below apply to both Windows and MacOS.